openframeworks/ofBook/chapters/setup_and_project_structure/chapter.md

 ### Examples

 This is a folder with examples, sorted by topic.
 There are a big bunch of examples that cover almost all of aspects oF.
-Each example is made with the idea of keeping it simple and focused on the particular aspect it tries to address, thus making it easily understandable and a good starting point when you want to do something similar in your project.
+Each example is made with the idea of keeping it simple and focused on the particular aspect it tries to address.
+Therefore it should be easily understandable and a good starting point when you want to do something similar in your project.

 ####libs